 - a.
-Information relating to the consequences of flooding, response strategies, situational awareness and operational updates will be distributed by NSW SES to supporting emergency services and functional areas listed under this Plan. - b.
-All supporting emergency services and functional areas and Council will accurately record and report information relevant to their activities and any real time flood information (including road closure information) to the NSW SES Incident Controller.
+Information relating to the consequences of flooding, response strategies, situational awareness and operational updates will be distributed by the NSW SES to supporting emergency services and Functional Areas listed under this plan. - b.
+All supporting emergency services and Functional Areas and Council will accurately record and report information relevant to their activities and any real time flood information (including road closure information) to the NSW SES Incident Controller.
 This may be in the form of a combined Emergency Operations Centre (EOC) report, or direct from agencies where an EOC has not been established. - c.
-NSW SES may establish and operate a Joint Intelligence Unit to coordinate the collection, collation, interpretation, mapping, actioning and dissemination of information. - d.
-Reconnaissance, mapping, damage assessments, intelligence validation and post flood evaluation will be coordinated by NSW SES.
-This may occur post impact and continue into the recovery phase. - e.
-NSW SES may request Engineering to assist with the gathering of flood intelligence including (not limited to) maximum flood extents, peak flood heights, recording major flood damage at key high velocity locations and preparation of After-Flood Report. - 5.3.2 Strategy: Ensure flood intelligence is incorporated into operational decision-making.
+The NSW SES may establish and operate a Joint Intelligence Unit to coordinate the collection, collation, interpretation, mapping, actioning and dissemination of information. - d.
+Reconnaissance, mapping, damage assessments, intelligence validation and post flood evaluation will be coordinated by the NSW SES.
+This may occur post impact and continue into the recovery phase.

+- e.
+NSW SES may request the Engineering Services Functional Area to assist with the gathering of flood intelligence including (not limited to) maximum flood extents, peak flood heights, recording major flood damage at key high velocity locations and preparation of the after-flood report. - 5.3.2 Strategy: Ensure flood intelligence is incorporated into operational decision-making.

-Action: NSW SES will use flood intelligence, official forecasts, warnings, and flood scenario products to undertake an assessment of the predicted impact of a flood and to inform operational decision-making.
+Action: the NSW SES will use flood intelligence, official forecasts, warnings, and flood scenario products to undertake an assessment of the predicted impact of a flood and to inform operational decision-making.